gotreasa/gotreasa-blue-tic-tac-toe/_NOTES.md

 - ✅ TD7: Combine setOrder and fillSquares
 - ✅ TD8: Update fillSquares to use getNextPlayer()
 - ✅ TD9: extract squares into board class

+## Pomodoro 8

+- ⚠ TD5: Move getGrid to ConsoleRender class
+- ⚠ Plan out the backlog for the domain